Computer Siksha

 It depends on the web browser

-Correct Answer: B — FALSE, HTML is not case-sensitive HTML tags are not case-sensitive, meaning <B>, <b>, and <b> all work the same way.
-However, the widely recommended best practice and W3C standard is to write all HTML tags in lowercase.
-Furthermore, lowercase keeps code consistent, readable, and compatible with stricter XML-based languages like XHTML.
-Therefore, always write your HTML tags in lowercase to follow standard conventions.
+Correct Answer: B — FALSE, HTML is not case-sensitive HTML tags are not case-sensitive, meaning <B> and <b> both work the same way.
+However, the widely recommended best practice is to write all HTML tags in lowercase.
+Furthermore, lowercase keeps code consistent, readable, and compatible with stricter languages like XHTML.
+Therefore, although both cases work, you should consequently always write tags in lowercase as a standard habit.

 Mixed Review